melflynn/BarkedIn/README.md

 ```
 ### Dropdowns and Modals

 Dropdowns and modals enlisted a lot of reused code, so they were exported into individual components that passed out information depending on the name of the modal or dropdown being triggered.
+Modal rendering is handled via the Redux State.

 - modal slice of state